 Beneficial Ownership Requirements for Business Accounts

-Thank you for considering us to meet your banking needs.
-The information below will help you understand the documentation you'll need to bring to the branch with you to open your business account.
+Thank you for choosing Synovus to meet your business banking needs.
+The information below will help you understand the documentation you’ll need to bring to the branch to open your account.

 By law, non-exempt business customers should provide information for all beneficial owners associated with your account when certain events occur, including: